MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 Admins will need to run the power shell per environment.
 If no results are returned, there are no flows that need your attention.
 When there are any licensing changes in your environment or new users/flows added to the environment, run the power shell command to identify if any flows need your attention.
 When new enforcements are launched, admins and makers will get notifications in Power Platform admin center, Power Automate portal and emails.
 If you receive a notification, rerun the powershell to identify any flows that need your attention.

-Assign a Power Automate premium  license to the owner of the flow or assign a process license to the flow to avoid the flow being turned off.
+Assign a Power Automate premium  license to the owner of the flow or assign a Process license to the flow to avoid the flow being turned off.
 To learn more, go to [flow expiration limits](/power-automate/limits-and-config#expiration-limits).

 Once a license is assigned/flow is associated to an app, edit and save the flow.
 It can take up to 24 hours for the PowerShell to refresh and remove the flow from the PowerShell response.